rebelsky/sams-assorted-musings-reflections/trend-lines-2020-02-10.md

 for the upcoming downturn.

 What other assumptions should I make?
-Let's assume that our current budget is $100,000,000 per year, that we need the endowment to cover 55% of the budget, and that the budget grows at 3% annually.
+Let's assume that our current budget is $140,000,000 per year, that we need the endowment to cover 55% of the budget, and that the budget grows at 5% annually [3].
 That last number may be a bit conservative; most of our expenses are related to personnel, and things like health care grow at a much higher rate.
 Are the numbers themselves reasonable?
 Our 2018